white105/codecomp/README.md

     -p 8080:8080 white105/codecomp
 ```

-### Serve the Dynmic Frontend via Nginx with Manual Refreshes
+### Mode 5: Serve the Dynmic Frontend via Nginx with Manual Refreshes

 In this setup, the host's "build" directory is directly mounted inside the container.
 You have to run "npm run watch" on the host to watch for changes.
 As should be obvious, this setup just relies on building on the host and syncs the output to the directory which nginx is serving.
 The API_BACKEND_XX still matter if you plan on proxying traffic throuh nginx.
 The API_URL (REACT_APP_API_URL) has to be configured from the host.